Jesus Christ or Julius Caesar; Who is More Likely to Have Been a Real Person?

 'Julius Caesar left us an account of the Gallic Wars.'
 (Kindle page 40).

 '... some things are far more certain than others.
 It is far more certain that Julius Caesar fought the Gallic Wars (he wrote about them and we still have the books) than that Apollonius of Tyana raised a genuinely dead person back to life ....
 Historians deal for the most part in probabilities, and some things are more probable than others.'
 (Kindle page 288)

 Ehrman, Bart D. (March 2012).
 'Did Jesus Exist?: The Historical Argument for Jesus of Nazareth' Harper Collins.

-Extracts from an interview, between Reginald Finley and Bart Ehrman, related to the March 2012 publication of Ehrman's book 'Did Jesus Exist?'.
+Here are some extracts from an interview, between Reginald Finley and Bart Ehrman, related to the March 2012 publication of Ehrman's book 'Did Jesus Exist?'.

 The video can be found here: http://www.youtube.com/watch?v=zdqJyk-dtLs

-Bart Ehrman: 'I don't think that there is any serious historian, who doubts the existence of Jesus'.
+Bart Ehrman: 'I don't think that there is any serious historian who doubts the existence of Jesus'.